 - To make Self-Balancing accessible from Control Center, you must configure the Control Center cluster with REST endpoints to enable HTTP servers on the brokers, as described in Required Configurations for Control Center.

-- Information about working with Self-Balancing on Control Center is also the Self-Balancing Tutorial and the Control Center User Guide.
+- Information about working with Self-Balancing on Control Center is also in the Self-Balancing Tutorial and the Control Center User Guide.

 - Turn Self-Balancing on or off.
 In the example

 true, which means Self-Balancing is on.
 (See confluent.balancer.enable.)